World Literature on Medicinal Plants from Pankaj Oudhia’s Medicinal Plant Database -76

 effects of Pelargonium citrosa leaf extracts on

-malarial vector, Anopheles stephensi Liston.
+Anopheles stephensi Liston.

 Bioresource Technol 2003; 89: 185-189.